evilstiefel/discord-timezone-bot/README.md

 This bot enables some helpful functions when your users have different timezones.
 You can add an arbitrary number of zones, for which the bot will provide the current time whenever a user asks for it (`!time` command).

 # Installation
 Install all packages by running `npm ci` and then compile the bot via `tsc` (Typescript 3.6 is recommended).
 In the output folder _dist_, run index.js via your node installation.
+Note that it it important where you run your node executable.
+I'd recommend starting it from project root, e.g. `node dist/index.js`, since the folder you start the process from is the one where the storage-folder is created and the bot looks for the `.env` file, as follows:

-Before running the bot, please create a file called *.env* in the project root.
+Before running the bot, please create a file called *.env* in the project root (or wherever you want to base your bot-related folders).
 The contents should be as follows:

 ~~~bash
 API_TOKEN=<YOUR-TOKEN-HERE>